 Travel and transport to Scottish prisons, and help with travel expenses

-Families Outside Support and Information Helpline 0800 254 0088 or the Family Contact Officer (FCO) at the prison, may be able to send you travel information.
-If you have access to the internet, you will be able to find information on the Scottish Prison Service website www.sps.gov.uk
+- Families Outside Support and Information Helpline, 0800 254 0088 or the Family Contact Officer (FCO) at the prison may be able to send you travel information.
+If you have access to the internet, you will be able to find information on the Scottish Prison Service website www.sps.gov.uk.

-I’ve heard of Sacro.
-Can They Help?
+- I’ve heard of Sacro.
+Can they help?

-If you find it difficult to access public transport you may find it helpful to think about:
+If you find it difficult to access public transport, you may find it helpful to think about:

-- Is there anyone you could ask who has a car and would be willing to drive you to the prison?
+Is there anyone you could ask who has a car and would be willing to drive you to the prison?

-- If you were able to get to a mainline train or bus route, is there anyone who could help with this?
+If you were able to get to a mainline train or bus route, is there anyone who could help with this?

-- What benefits do I need to be receiving?
+What benefits do I need to receive?

-- To be able to claim you must also be in receipt of one of the following:
+To be able to claim, you must also be in receipt of one of the following:

 - Income Support